Have you ever noticed one of your chickens being pecked?

 However sometimes bullies will guard the feeders and waterers all the time so more serious intervention will be needed.

 You can consider separation at this point.
+For temporary separation you can use a chicken crate.

 Another sign that the pecking is getting out of hand is chicken stress.
 Just like with food, stress can show itself in a variety of ways including weight loss and loss of feathers.
 Stress and anxiety can also cause skittishness and personality changes.
 If your once-cuddly chicken suddenly stops running up to you at feeding time then they may be afraid of the rest of the flock and stop being friendly.